grantjo78/TanzuOnAzure/README.md

 ## Virtual Network Configuration

+The section will cover configuration required at the Azure networking level.

 ### Subnet Configuration

+For my implementation of TKG on Azure I created 3 subnets:
+- Bootstrap Subnet - This subnet is where I deployed the virtual machine that I utilised for the deployment of the Management cluster and various operartional tasks.
+- Control Subnet - This subnet is where I deployed the the Management cluster
+- Workload Subnet - This subnet is where I deployed the Workload cluster.

 ### Network Security Groups

-TKG on Azure requires two Network Security Groups (NSGs) to be defined on their VNet and in their VNet resource group:
+TKG on Azure requires two Network Security Groups (NSGs) to be defined for the VNet which need to **exist within the VNet resource group**:
 - An NSG named CLUSTER-NAME-controlplane-nsg and associated with the cluster’s control plane (Management) subnet
 - An NSG named CLUSTER-NAME-node-nsg and associated with the cluster’s worker node (Workload) subnet

+*e.g. if the Management cluster was named *tkg01-mgmt* the NSGs would need to be called:*
+- *tkg01-mgmt-controlplane-nsg*
+- *tkg01-mgmt-node-nsg*

 *Giving NSGs names that do not follow the format above may prevent deployment*